Maurice Sendak: Author and illustrator

-Sendak gained international acclaim after writing and illustrating Where the Wild Things Are, edited by Ursula Nordstrom at Harper & Row.
+Sendak gained international acclaim after writing and illustrating Where the Wild Things Are (1963), edited by Nordstrom.
 It features Max, a boy who "rages against his mother for being sent to bed without any supper".
 The book's depictions of fanged monsters concerned some parents when it was first published, as his characters were somewhat grotesque in appearance.
-Before Where the Wild Things Are, Sendak was best known for illustrating Else Holmelund Minarik's Little Bear series of books.
+Sendak explained that the title came from the Yiddish phrase vilde chaya, or “wild beast.”: “It’s what almost every Jewish mother or father says to their offspring, ‘You’re acting like a vilde chaya!
+Stop it!’”
+It won the Caldecott Medal, considered the highest honor for picture books in the United states.
+Humphrey Carpenter and Mari Prichard write that "it is generally considered unequaled in its exploration of a child's fantasy world and its relation to real life."
+It was adapted into an opera by Oliver Knussen and a film by Spike Jonze.

 Sendak later recounted the reaction of a fan:

-Almost 50 years later, School Library Journal sponsored a survey of readers which identified Where the Wild Things Are as a top picture book.
-The librarian who conducted it observed that there was little doubt what would be voted number one and highlighted its designation by one reader as a watershed, "ushering in the modern age of picture books".
-Another called it "perfectly crafted, perfectly illustrated ... simply the epitome of a picture book" and noted that Sendak "rises above the rest in part because he is subversive."
+Sendak illustrated The Bat Poet (1964), a children's book by Randall Jarrell.

-When Sendak saw a manuscript of Zlateh the Goat and Other Stories, the first children's book by Isaac Bashevis Singer, on the desk of an editor at Harper & Row, he offered to illustrate the book.
+When Sendak saw a manuscript of Zlateh the Goat and Other Stories, the first children's book by Isaac Bashevis Singer, on the desk of an editor at Harper & Row, he offered to illustrate it.
 It was first published in 1966 and received a Newbery Honor.
-Sendak was delighted and enthusiastic about the collaboration.
+Sendak was enthusiastic about the collaboration.
 He once wryly remarked that his parents were "finally" impressed by their youngest child when he collaborated with Singer.

-His book In the Night Kitchen, originally issued in 1970, has often been subjected to censorship for its drawings of a young boy prancing naked through the story.
+Higglety Pigglety Pop! or There Must Be More To Life (1967), inspired by Sendak's dog, Jennie, was his favorite of his books.
+He called it “my requiem for [Jennie]—an unsentimental, even comic requiem to a shrewd, stubborn, loyal, and lovable creature whose all consuming passion was food."

+In the Night Kitchen (1970) is "a further exploration of a boy's fantasy world, this time closely based on Sendak's childhood memories of New York life."
+Fox writes "the huge, flat, brightly colored illustrations" are "a tribute to the New York of Mr. Sendak’s childhood, recalling the 1930s films and comic books he adored all his life."
+Sendak explained: "It was an homage to everything I loved: New York, immigrants, Jews, Laurel and Hardy, Mickey Mouse, King Kong, movies.
+I just jammed them into one cuckoo book.”
+It has often been censored for its drawings of a young boy prancing naked through the story.
 The book has been challenged in several U.S. states including Illinois, New Jersey, Minnesota, and Texas.
 In the Night Kitchen regularly appears on the American Library Association's list of "frequently challenged and banned books".
 It was listed number 21 on the "100 Most Frequently Challenged Books of 1990–1999".